Mu-L/nimbus-jose-jwt/README.md

 The Nimbus JOSE+JWT library requires Java 7+ and has minimal dependencies.

-* JSON Smart for highly efficient parsing and serialisation of JSON.
 * JCIP for concurrency annotations.
-* [optional] BouncyCastle as an alternative JCA provider.
+* (optional) BouncyCastle as an alternative JCA provider.
-* [optional] Tink for EdDSA with Ed25519 and ECDH with X25519.
+* (optional) Tink for EdDSA with Ed25519 and ECDH with X25519.

 For Maven add: